 safewrite

-to implement proper semantics just once on behalf of programs that
+implements proper semantics just once on behalf of programs that don't,

 Syntax: "safewrite targetfile command [commandargs]"